-In the first specialisation module, ‘Designing Interactions’, the students will engage in design and programming of interactive web and mobile technologies and larger interactive systems for areas such as Smart Technology, IoT, and welfare technology based on related research areas within Embodied Interaction, Embedded Computing and Affective Interaction.
-The specialisation offers an advanced approach to researching and creating interactive artefacts and interactional qualities both from a digital, physical and hybrid point of view.
-The first part of the specialisation, ‘Designing Interactions’, focuses on analysis and design of mobile, web, and physical technologies, exposing students to different technologies and design briefs.
+In the first specialisation module, ‘Designing Interactions’, the students will engage in design and programming of interactive prototypes based on research areas in HCI and Interaction design.
+The specialisation offers an advanced approach to researching and creating interactive artefacts from digital, physical and hybrid points of view.
+The first part of the specialisation focuses on analysis and exploratory design of mobile, web, and physical technologies, exposing students to different technologies and design briefs.

-Topics will cover for instance (but are not reduced to):
+will cover (for instance, but are not reduced to):

 This course is part 1 of the Designing Interactions specialization.

 After the course, the student should be able to:

 - Identify and apply theories, methods, and tools for analysing interactive qualities of digital products and applications.

 - Design and program interactive prototypes.

 - Reflect and theorize on the nature of interaction with interactive systems and technologies.